ibm-cloud-docs/cis/using-page-rules.md

 The *scheme* and *port* components are optional.
 If the scheme is omitted, it will cover both `http://` and `https://` protocols.
 If the port is not specified, then the rule will match all ports.
 You can perform basic wildcard matches by using a ‘*’ symbol in your rule pattern, allowing it to match a series of similar patterns rather than just one.

-Here are three important things to remember with Page Rules:
+Here are three important things to remember with page rules:

- * Only one Page Rule will take effect on any given request.
+ * Only one page rule will take effect on any given request.
- * Page Rules are given priority in order from top to bottom.
+ * Page rules are given priority in order from top to bottom.
- * Once a URL matches a rule, only that rule only will be applied; that is, if a Page Rule already has been triggered on a request, any subsequent rules that also match the URL pattern do not take effect.
+ * Once a URL matches a rule, only that rule only will be applied; that is, if a page rule already has been triggered on a request, any subsequent rules that also match the URL pattern do not take effect.
 As a general rule, we recommend ordering your rules from _most specific_ to _least specific_.

-Page Rules can be disabled, in which case they will take no action.
+Page rules can be disabled, in which case they will take no action.
 They still can be seen in the list and they can be edited.
-Setting the **Enabled** toggle to **Off** will create a Page Rule that initially is disabled.
+Setting the **Enabled** toggle to **Off** will create a page rule that initially is disabled.

-For more information, please refer to the [Caching and Page Rules how-to document](/docs/cis?topic=cis-use-page-rules-with-caching).
+For more information, please refer to the [Caching and page rules how-to document](/docs/cis?topic=cis-use-page-rules-with-caching).